The show ip route Command Explained

 The classful network

-The routing table organizes routes by classful networks.
-If a classful network is subnetted into classless networks and the routes for the classless networks are available, the router arranges all classless networks under the classful network.
+The routing table groups routes by classful network.
+When a classful network is subnetted into classless networks and those routes are present, the router treats all these subnets as part of the original classful network.

 Total number of subnets